tw-space/lockpage-full-stack-starter/README.md

 Here are the steps:

+1. Change directory to `cdk/my-app-cdk/`
-1. Run `yarn cdk:precheck` or manually rename `RENAME_TO.secrets.js` to `.secrets.js` in `cdk/my-app-cdk/.env/`
+2. Run `yarn cdk:precheck` or manually rename `RENAME_TO.secrets.js` to `.secrets.js` in `cdk/my-app-cdk/.env/`
-2. Commit & push your new full project directory to a GitHub repo
+3. Commit & push your new full project directory to a GitHub repo
-3. Ensure the following are prepared for AWS (see [Appendix: Preparing the AWS Prerequisites](#appendix-preparing-the-aws-prerequisites) for a detailed walkthrough):
+4. Ensure the following are prepared for AWS (see [Appendix: Preparing the AWS Prerequisites](#appendix-preparing-the-aws-prerequisites) for a detailed walkthrough):
     1. An **AWS account** created
     2.  **AWS CLI** configured
     3. A **domain name** purchased in or imported into Amazon Route 53
     4. A Route 53 **Hosted Zone** created for domain name
     5.  **Connection to GitHub** account/repo created in AWS Dev Tools
     6.  ~~**HTTPS certificate** created or imported in AWS Certificate Manager~~ *(not needed as of 0.1.3)*
-4. Set the proper values for these in `cdk/my-app-cdk/.env/.secrets.js`
+5. Set the proper values for these in `cdk/my-app-cdk/.env/.secrets.js`
-5. To serve your web app using free, properly signed HTTPS encryption, navigate to `cdk/create-certs/` and run `yarn cdk:full`.
-When successfully complete, destroy the stack, and set `useHttpsFromS3` to `'1'` in `cdk/my-app-cdk/.env/.secrets.js`.
+6. To serve your web app using free, properly signed **HTTPS** encryption:
+    1. Navigate to `cdk/create-certs-cdk/`
+    2. Set the required `CDK_CERT_` values in `.env/.secrets.js`
+    3. Decide to store values in **SSM Parameter Store** or to hardcode them in a file, then follow the instructions accordingly in `user-data/run-certbot.sh`
+    4. Run `yarn cdk:full` and follow any instructions
+    5. When successfully complete:
+        1.  **Destroy** the stack
+        2. Set `useHttpsFromS3` to `'1'` in `cdk/my-app-cdk/.env/.secrets.js` and in `.env/.secrets.js`
-6. Optionally change any project secret defaults in `.env/.secrets.js`
+7. Optionally change any project secret defaults in `.env/.secrets.js`
-7. Put all project secrets prefixed with `jwt`, `secret`, or `dbProd` in your AWS SSM Parameter Store (see steps in `.env/.secrets.js`)
+8. Put all project secrets prefixed with `jwt`, `secret`, or `dbProd` in your AWS SSM Parameter Store per the steps in `.env/.secrets.js`.
+For example:
-8. From `cdk/my-app-cdk/`, synthesize and deploy your app infrastructure stack with:

     ```sh
+    $ aws ssm put-parameter \
+      --name '/my-app/prod/jwtSubMain' \
+      --value 'jwtSubMain secret' \
+      --type 'SecureString'
+    ```

+9. From `cdk/my-app-cdk/`, synthesize and deploy your app infrastructure stack with:

+    ```sh
     $ yarn cdk:full
     ```

-9. When that's complete, go to **CodePipeline console**, ignore the deployment error, and click **Release Change** to retry the deployment
+10. When that's complete, go to **CodePipeline console** and wait until the deployment is fully complete
-10. When that's complete, visit your domain name (using **https**) in a browser
+11. When complete, visit your domain name (using **https**) in a browser
-11. Push changes to master to **continuously deploy** your app to production
+12. Push future changes to master to **continuously deploy** your app to production

 ### Destroy the CDK stack